liquid-rust/pldi23-artifact/README.md

 As expected, Flux reports an error that says that the post-condition might not hold since we cannot ensure the result is greater than or equal to zero if we don't negate `x` in the then branch.

-You can play around and introduce some errors and let Flux catch them.
-Here's another suggestion
+You can play around and introduce other errors and let Flux catch them.
+Here's a suggestion

 ```diff
 diff --git a/src/section2.rs b/src/section2.rs